freesewing/freesewing/markdown/org/docs/patterns/skully/instructions/en.md

 ## Step 5: Hair

 Now is the time to add hair to skully.
 When putting the embroidery floss in, make sure you add knots on the inside, or else it is very easy to pull Skully's hair out later.
+I threaded two pieces of floss through a needle, and stick it from the outside through the head.
+Then make an overhand knot, and push the needle back out.
+You should make shorter hair towards the outside, and longer in the middle.

 ## Step 6: Stuffing